Bond – Tech Bond

-How are bonds created when using adhesives?
-As a result of a chemical reaction.
+Bonds created when using adhesives with the correct chemical reaction.
 How do you know if there is a chemical reaction?
-A rule-of-thumb indicator is heat.
-Chemical reactions normally generate heat.
-So if you get heat when making a repair or joining two surfaces, you know that you have a bond.
-Note: with some joins, heat is hard to detect.
+Chemical reactions generate heat.
+If you get heat when joining two surfaces, you very likely created a bond.
+Keep in mind, with some bonded materials heat is harder to detect.

 If you’re making a repair on anything but poly substrates, the kit you want is the Starter Kit, shown below.

 Note: First, the Starter and Basic Kits do resin plastics (toy, modeling, most household plastics) and acrylics, along with 98% of all other materials (except poly plastics, glass and stainless steel).
 A link to purchase a basic kit is given below.Basic Kit Selections

 For poly-plastics, polymers and co-polymers (car plastics, truck plastics, furthermore farm plastics and kitchen plastics, electronic plastics, etc.) you need the Basic Poly Kit (pictured below)